Norwegian composer and pianist of Scottish descent (b. 15 June 1843 in Bergen; d. 4 September 1907 in Bergen), born Edvard Hagerup Grieg.

 Correspondence with Tchaikovsky

-3 letters from Tchaikovsky to Edvard Grieg have survived, dating from 1888, of which those highlighted in bold are available in English translations on this website:
+3 letters from Tchaikovsky to Edvard Grieg have survived, dating from 1888, all of which have been translated into English on this website:

 - Letter 3499 – 19 February/2 March 1888, from Paris